We aim to provide the best possible service to our patients and hope you will feel that we achieve that aim.

 - Should we be unable to resolve the problem we will advise you on other agencies to assist you further

 - We wish to make the Merstow Green Medical Practice as accessible as possible.
-If you have hearing, visual or physical difficulties, please let the receptionist know so that we can enable you to fully use our services.
+If you have hearing, visual or physical difficulties, please let the Patient Liaison Team on the Receptionist desk know so that we can enable you to fully use our services.

 Your responsibility to us: